 What are the things you can’t do for yourself?

 In broad strokes, sketch out your love’s qualities, personality, and what they’re up to in the world.
 And it’s fine to have minimum standards and deal-breakers.
 The moment you have true clarity in what you’re looking for (instead of what you don’t want) is when things start getting interesting; people with those qualities will start showing up in the most unexpected places.

 If I were in your Jimmy Choos, I’d use my social connections, I’d use Hinge, and I’d ask the universe/gods/whatever higher power resonates to “surprise me.”
 Then I’d stay open to who comes my way.

-Whether you’ve got a Steve Jobs or a Stedman in your future, I have faith in you.
-You’ve got this.
+Whether you’ve got a Jeff, Stedman, or a bagel boy in your future, I have faith in you.
+You’ve got this!